Niloy173/Chat-Application/README.md

 # Chat-Application

-This is a chat application project.
+This is a <b>chat application</b> project.
 Here you can find the real time chat environment so feel free to explore yourself.

 # Feature